WQLT-FM

 WQLT-FM (107.3 MHz, "Q107") is a commercial FM radio station licensed to Florence, Alabama, United States.
 The station airs an adult hits radio format, with a heavy emphasis on oldies.
 It is owned by the Big River Broadcasting Corporation and is operated by the family of noted record producer Sam Phillips, a native of Florence.
 The studios and offices are located on Sam Phillips Street in Florence.

 WQLT's transmitter is located off New Cut Road in Tuscumbia, Alabama.
 With an effective radiated power (ERP) of 93,000 watts and a height above average terrain (HAAT) of 1,017 feet, WQLT's signal can be heard throughout Northwest Alabama, Northeast Mississippi, and South-Central Tennessee.

 Programming

 WQLT-FM broadcasts a wide range of classic hits, mixing both current and classic adult contemporary and adult hits music.
 In addition to its usual music programming, WQLT-FM is an affiliate of the Tennessee Titans football radio network.
 It also carries news updates from Fox News Radio.
-It's current on-air lineup includes Your Morning Show with David Havens, Middays with River Jones, Afternoons with Chip Valentine, and nights with Nina Jackson.
+Its current on-air lineup includes Your Morning Show with David Havens, Middays with River Jones, Afternoons with Chip Valentine, and nights with Nina Jackson.
 The station also runs "Funkadelic Friday" on Friday Nights, "Saturday Night At The Oldies" on Saturday Nights, and "Radio Therapy with Henry Green" on Sunday Nights.